LetsCodeBlacksburg/LCBB_arduino-collision-bot/README.md

 * 5b For inexperienced coders, download the 5b_collision-bot_complete.ino code and tune your stopL and stopR values
 * 5c For doing the ["Mission to Mars" mission PDF](https://github.com/LetsCodeBlacksburg/LCBB_arduino-collision-bot/blob/master/arduino-robotics-laser-bot-lab.pdf), and download [5c_Laser_Bot_Mission_to_Mars.ino code](https://github.com/LetsCodeBlacksburg/LCBB_arduino-collision-bot/blob/master/5c_Laser_Bot_Mission_to_Mars.ino) and program bot movements on another planet! (can you find and fix the laser cannon bug?)

-Taking this workshop to the next level, using getDist() to detect objects in the bot's path, you should be able to code your very own autonomous collision-avoiding robot, or shoot things with the laser that get in the path of your robot!
+For a stretch goal, have your more advanced students employ the getDist() function in [5c_Laser_Bot_Mission_to_Mars.ino code](https://github.com/LetsCodeBlacksburg/LCBB_arduino-collision-bot/blob/master/5c_Laser_Bot_Mission_to_Mars.ino) to detect objects in the bot's path to make your very own autonomous collision-avoiding robot, or even shoot things with the laser that get in the path of your robot!

 ## Here's the parts list:
 * Arduino (brain, 1x) - https://www.amazon.com/dp/B01E8LKITO/ ($10)